 4: Train faculty

-Students who consult faculty members about their career options feel better prepared for workplace success than students who don’t, according to the Strada and Gallup survey.
-So the Council of Independent Colleges and the Association of College and University Educators recently opened a program that will certify 500 faculty members across 25 colleges in career guidance.
+Students who consult faculty members about their career options feel better prepared for workplace success than students who don’t, according to a survey by Strada and Gallup.
+So the Council of Independent Colleges and the Association of College and University Educators opened a program that will certify 500 faculty members across 25 colleges in career guidance.
 "We know that faculty members are among the most influential adults in students’ lives, so we’re trying to capitalize on that," says Richard Ekman, president of the council.

 5: Make career development affordable